Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 1. IRIS USA XX-Large Open Top Litter Box

 The IRIS USA XX-Large Open Top Litter Box is a simple option for households that need a true extra large litter box for big cats.
-With dimensions of 30 inches long, 20 inches wide, and 14 inches high, it offers much more space than a typical litter box.
+At 30 × 20 × 14 inches, it provides much more space than a standard box.

-The box includes a high-sided scatter shield that helps keep litter inside when cats dig.
-The curved front entry is slightly lower, which makes it easier for cats to step in and out.
+The high-sided design helps keep litter inside when cats dig, while the lower front entry makes it easier to step in and out.

 Pros